venu-shastri/clean-code-craft/design-harmony.md

 ### Classification Disharmonies
 ---
 #### Refused Parent Bequest
 -	child class refuses to use this special bequest prepared by its parent
+-	Rebellious Hierarchy smell
 -	Detection and Refactoring
 	-	Case A: False Child Class
 		-	Hierarchy might be ill-designed